 The Christian Community

-Among the many religious and ideological communities of our time, The Christian Community has its own community life.
+In the midst of the many religious and ideological communities of our time, The Christian Community has its own community life.
 On the one hand, this is based on the renewal and further development of the Christian service, the Mass, into an act of consecration for human beings.
 On the other hand, there is a new Christian confession or Creed, which contains the truth of the Christian faith in a form appropriate to our time.

 Worship and confession are brought to life through the shared and individual religious practice of the faithful.
 This also includes a new approach to the Gospel and to prayer.